newrelic/newrelic-php-agent/README.md

 Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.

+**Troubleshooting**

-This [troubleshooting framework](https://discuss.newrelic.com/t/php-troubleshooting-framework-install/108683) steps you through common troubleshooting questions.
+We have a [troubleshooting framework](https://discuss.newrelic.com/t/php-troubleshooting-framework-install/108683) that steps you through common troubleshooting questions.

-New Relic offers NRDiag, a [client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
+The troubleshooting framework includes NRDiag, a [client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
 If NRDiag detects a problem, it suggests troubleshooting steps.
-For customers with a New Relic Support Plan, NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.
+If you have a New Relic Support Plan, NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.

-If the issue has been confirmed as a bug or is a Feature request, please file a Github issue.
+If the issue is confirmed as a bug or is a feature request, please file a GitHub issue.

 **Support Channels**